Professional Bath Resurfacing

-There are two factors which comprise the difference between a bath resurfaced professionally and one resurfaced poorly: materials and equipment.
+There are two factors which comprise the difference between professional bath resurfacing and one resurfaced poorly: materials and equipment.
 At Shire Bath Re-enamelling Ltd, we only use the best.
 Anything less would not achieve the high quality finish we demand.
-Our supply of materials comes from one of the UK's leading industrial coatings companies.
+Our supply of materials comes from one of the UK’s leading industrial coatings companies.
 They have been established for over twenty years and have always been at the forefront of material development in the re-enamelling industry.

 Our bath resurfacing system is superior to that used by most enamellers.
 The initial bonding agent we use has its origins in the dental industry, where it was developed for the bonding of substrates to enamel teeth.
 This can now be applied to bath surfaces.
 This agent creates such a high level of adhesion that the two substrates become intrinsically fused together.
 Having spent eight years using the best of the rest in the re-enamelling trade, I whole heartedly proclaim this method to be the best.

 Before & After

 The question could be asked “why then don’t all the other companies use it, and why let on what gives our system the edge over all the others?”.
 Here I can quote Sir Richard Branson, “..even when you tell others how you do certain things, most of them aren’t going to bother to put in the time and energy it takes to make it work”.
 This resurfacing process is the best – the bath surface will stay looking good for longer.
 As such, it requires more time, more effort and more cost.
 To be honest if other re-enamellers started to use it I would consider this only to be a good thing for the resurfacing trade.